Skip to main content

 Our goal is to strike the right balance, keeping New Zealand safe and enabling trade that benefits both our economy and our trading partners.

-This project gives us a chance to:
+This project gave us a chance to:

 • align our requirements with international standards and streamline them across fresh grape pathways to ensure that our standards are consistent, practical, and fit for purpose